Snoqualmie Casino

 Snoqualmie Casino is a casino in Snoqualmie, Washington owned by the Snoqualmie Indian Tribe.
 It opened on November 6, 2008.
 The 170000 sqft facility hosts 1,700 slots, 54 table games, 5 dining venues, an 11000 sqft entertainment venue and a sportsbook.

+A major expansion began construction in 2022 and is scheduled to be completed in 2025.
+It will add a ten-story hotel, a convention center, and more gaming space to the casino.

 Gaming

 Slots

 1,700 slot machines including Triple Fortune Dragon, 50 Lions, Aztec Fortune, etc.

 Table Games

 54 table games including Blackjack, Craps, Roulette, Baccarat, etc.

 Sportsbook

-On November 26, 2021 Snoqualmie's sportsbook was Washington's only sportsbook available until Angel of the Winds Casino in Arlington and Muckleshoot Casino in Auburn opened sportsbetting in subsequent months.
+The Snoqualmie Casino had the first sportsbook operation in Washington when it began accepting sports bets in September 2021.
+It was later followed by the Angel of the Winds Casino in Arlington and Muckleshoot Casino in Auburn.